 So how can we start the conversation and help the men in our lives address the pain and stress that comes from an infertility diagnosis?

 A great starting point is simply asking how they are doing.
 It can be surprising how little people think to ask that simple question, and asking it more than once.
-We would also recommend joining our upcoming webinar, The Impact of Male Infertility to get tips from infertility therapist Jason Hughes to help men who are facing infertility with silence.
+We would also recommend watching the webinar below for more tips from infertility therapist Jason Hughes.